Pre1ude0/ringamajig/static/updateLog.md

+# Version 1.5
+- Introduced a new `page-button` meta tag variable to provide a 88x31px button image for your site card
+- Made the appropriate page favicons appear next to the page url on site cards

+---

 # Mini update 1.4.3
 - Fixed some issues with the mobile view on the docs page and the footer
 - Made the site more accessible via keyboard